seadowg/inline_edit/README.md

     Char Count   : class='inline_warning'
     Text Value   : class='inline_text'

+If you want multiple inline_edit values and you want different styles for them then just nest rules for these inside your parent div ('crazy_value' from above).

 #### Wait a sec!
 How do I get the actual value?

 Simples.
 Just do this on your div (we'll use the one from before):